glami/cortex-serving-client/README.md

 - Control your Cortex cluster from Python.
 - Prevent accidental charges caused by forgotten APIs by setting a timeout.

-Supported operations: deploy, delete, get, get all.
+- Supported operations: deploy, delete, get, get all.
+- Supported Cortex Version: 0.17

 ## TODO: Example